-PROPRIETARY DIRECTORS

-Personal or corporate name of the director Significant shareholder he represents or has proposed his appointment Profile

-MR. VÍCTOR GRIFOLS ROURA Deria, S.A.
-Mr. Víctor Grifols Roura, be Co-Chief Executive Office Grifols Roura and father of Deu, the other Grifols' Co-Officer is non-executive proprietary director since Prior to this date and since Chief Executive Officer and the Grifols Group, succeeding Víctor Grifols Lucas, in spearheading the 1987 recresulted in Grifols as it is to Roura originally joined the Company Exports Manager later to Manager.
-He holds a deg Administration from the Barcelona. er, Mr. Raimon Mr. Víctor Grifols Chief Executive Chairman and January 2017.
-The 1985 he was top executive of the role and organization that today.
-Mr. Grifols Group in 1973 as pecoming Sales tree in Business

-Total number of proprietary d 1

-Total % of the Board 7.69
+Personal or corporate name of the director Significant shareholder he represents or has proposed Profile MR. VÍCTOR GRIFOLS ROURA his appointment Deria, S.A.
+Mr. Víctor Grifols Roura in Chairman and proprietary January 2017.
+Prior to this 1985 he was Chief Executive executive of the Grifols Grifols father, Mr. Víctor Grifols and spearheading the 1988 that resulted in Grifols as Grifols Roura originally join 1973 as Exports Manager Sales Manager.
+He hold Business Administration fro of Barcelona. director since 1 date and since e Officer and top oup, succeeding Lucas, in the role 7 reorganization it is today.
+Mr. ed the Group in later becoming s a degree in Total number of proprietary directors 1 Total % of the Board 7.69

-INDEPENDENT DIRECTORS Personal or corporate name Profile of the director MS. MARLA E. SALMON Ms. Marla E. Salmon has served as director of Grifols, S.A. since May 2014.
-She is Professor at the University of Washington and holds several positions in nursing, global health, public affairs and business management.
-Her career
+INDEPENDENT DIRECTORS Personal or corporate name of the director Profile MS. MARLA E. SALMON Ms. Marla E. Salmon has served as director of Grifols, S.A. since May 2014.
+She is Professor at the University of Washington, with appointments in global health, nursing, and public affairs.
+Her career has focused on health policy and health care systems capacity building globally and in the US, working with governments, international agencies, member-state organizations, and other health-related entities.
+Her recent scholarship focuses on gender-lens impact investment in the health sector in lower income countries.